About the Bloggers

 blogging tips.

 Tricia Brooks is kind of like a wonk except she has actually run something.
-Tricia drank the Kool-Aid for kids coverage when as a mom of two little ones (now in college) she couldn't imagine raising children without health insurance.
-She founded a successful nonprofit organization that began covering kids in 1995 and administered New Hampshire's Children's Health Insurance Program until last year when she joined CCF.
-She's our go-to-gal when we have questions about how things work out where the rubber meets the road.
-Tricia's an MBA with a big heart.
+Tricia drank the Kool-Aid for kids coverage when as a mom of two little ones (now in college) she couldn’t imagine raising children without health insurance.
+She founded a successful nonprofit organization that began covering kids in 1995 and administered New Hampshire’s Children’s Health Insurance Program.
+She’s our go-to-gal when we have questions about how things work out where the rubber meets the road.
+Tricia’s an MBA with a big heart.

 If it is true that the difference between something good and something great is attention to detail, then you better have Martha Heberlein on your team if you want to produce something great.
 She is the master of data at CCF.
 Martha didn't join the field of children's health policy because she likes data; she dislikes the current health care system and finds accurate data a powerful advocacy tool.
 Her interest in health policy stems from her experience running a residential program for women with mental illness and developmental disabilities where she spent much of her time confronting the flaws in the system while advocating for the best care for her clients.
 She decided to take on those flaws directly and went off to graduate school where she focused on health policy and its ethical imperative.